...

 How Cash Flow Analysis Helps Businesses

 Due to large growth expenditures, newer enterprises may have negative operating cash flow.
 That is acceptable if lenders and investors are willing to continue funding the company.
-But for the company to continue operating, cash flow from operations must eventually start to increase.
+However, for the company to continue operating, the cash flow from operations must eventually increase.

-Cash flow analysis enables you to determine whether a company’s strong bank balance results from sales, debt or other funding sources.
+Cash flow analysis lets you determine whether a company’s strong bank balance results from sales, debt, or other funding sources.
 This kind of study can reveal unanticipated issues, or it might reveal a positive operating cash flow.
 However, neither option is clear until you examine your cash flow statements or conduct a financial analysis.

 Step To Cash Flow Analysis